cs1302uga/cs1302-ce12/README.md

 1. Commit the changes to your local copy of the repository.
    Be sure to include a good log message.

-1. Write the code to implement you approved design from the previous checkpoint.
+1. Write and document the code to implement your approved design from the previous checkpoint.
    Make sure that any types you create are in the `cs1302.ce12` package.
    Before you continue, make sure your code compiles.